df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 - When the player dies, and drops all gear, the TC appearance is not removed.
 Workaround: Maintain a Nude profile.
 Switch to it and (per settings) TC won't let you switch back until you recover your gear.

+### Weapons

-While the quirks listed above sren't showstopppers, TC's weapon customization system is something else.
+While the quirks listed above sren't showstoppers, TC's weapon customization system is something else.

 - The otherwise simple feature of showing equipped weapons and tools (sheathing and unsheathing) is vastly overcomplicated.
 - The intended solution is that ...